 Special edition: English full-text articles

-Germany is (well-) known in France for its apprenticeship system, but do the French really know it?
+Germany is well-known internationally for its apprenticeship system, but do we really know it?
 The first objective of this thematic issue will be to go beyond the superficial (re) presentations of the German dual Vocational and Training system (VET system).

 Germany counts over 1.3 million apprentices, whereas France has only 500,000 and a youth employment rate three times higher.
 “From a correlation, we hastily make a causality” indicates the introduction of this issue, which invites necessary complementary investigations.

 This issue intends to shed light on the processes at work, to draw attention to certain dimensions that are essential to the analysis, without claiming to discover a miracle recipe or the secret of economic performance in a now globalized economy.